awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 ### Query Strings<a name="RequestCustomQueryStrings"></a>

 You can configure whether CloudFront forwards query string parameters to your origin\.
-For more information, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.
+For more information, see [Caching content based on query string parameters](QueryStringParameters.md)\.

 ### Origin Connection Timeout and Attempts<a name="custom-origin-timeout-attempts"></a>